 17. There shall be an executive committee composed of the president, past-president, secretary and treasurer, and four (4) other members at large.
 With the exception of the president, each of the members of the executive shall be appointed by the Board of Directors upon consultation with the president-elect.
 Nominations from any member for the executive positions can be presented to the Board of Directors at the time of the annual election of the president, at any general meeting or at any other time when submitted in written form to the Board of Directors.
 The executive committee shall exercise such powers as are authorized by the Board of Directors.
 Any executive committee member may be removed by a majority vote of the Board of Directors.
 Executive committee members shall receive no remuneration for serving as such, but are entitled to reasonable expenses incurred in the exercise of their duty.
 The appointed executive shall be in place within 60 days of the president's election at an annual general meeting.
 The executive appointment will be for a period of one (1) year, but appointments can be renewed by the Board of Directors for sequential terms.

 18. Meetings of the executive committee shall be held at any time and place to be determined by the members of such committee provided that forty-eight (48) hours written notice of such meeting shall be given, other than by mail, to each member of such committee.
 Notice by mail shall be sent at least fourteen (14) days prior to the meeting.
-At least 3 of the following 4 officers:, and two (2) of the members at large of such four members of the acting executive committee shall constitute a quorum.
+At least 3 of the following 4 officers, and two (2) of the members at large of such four members of the acting executive committee shall constitute a quorum.
 At least 3 of the senior officers (the president, past-president, secretary or treasurer) will be present at the meeting and the remaining representation shall be made up from any of the other acting executive officers.
 No error or omission in giving notice of any meeting of the executive committee or any adjourned meeting of the executive committee of the corporation shall invalidate such meeting or make void any proceedings taken thereat and any member of such committee may at any time waive notice of any such meeting and may ratify, approve and confirm any or all proceedings taken or had thereat.

 POWERS OF DIRECTORS

+Proposed insertion for Powers of Directors:

+XX.
+The Board of Directors will set membership fees, or dues, through a majority vote during a meeting of the Board of Directors that meets quorum.

 19. The Board of Directors for the corporation may administer the affairs of the corporation in all things and make or cause to be made for the corporation, in its name, any kind of contract which the corporation may lawfully enter into and, save as hereinafter provided, generally may exercise all such other powers and do all such other acts and things as the corporation is by its charter or otherwise authorized to exercise and do.